schuerik/uberdot/README.md

 # Dotmanager

 ***This is currently under construction!
 Dotmanager is considered stable but not production ready at this point!
-Before I can recommended using this there are a few things I want to have done:***
+Before I can recommend using this there are a few things I want to have done:***
 * ***Documentation***
 * ***Unit and regression tests***
 * ***Alpha test***